-Margot E. Fassler, Director.
+Margot E. Fassler, Director, Robert S. Tangeman Professor of Music History.
 Professor Fassler was named Robert S. Tangeman Professor of Music History in 1999.
-She holds joint appointments at the Divinity School, the School of Music, and in the Department of Music.
+She holds joint appointments at the Divinity School, at the School of Music, and in the Department of Music.
 A historian of music and liturgy, her special fields of interest are medieval and American sacred repertories.
-She offers courses in medieval and contemporary liturgics, sacred repertories of music from early Christianity to the present, Christian hymnody, and liturgical drama (with Jaime Lara).
-Her book Gothic Song won the Nicholas
+She offers courses in medieval and contemporary liturgics, sacred repertories of music from early Christianity to the present, Christian hymnody, liturgical drama (with Jaime Lara).
+Her book Gothic Song won the Nicholas Brown Prize of the Medieval Academy and the Otto Kindelday Prize of the American Musicological Society.
+She has recently finished a book on the Virgin of Chartres (Yale University Press) and is now writing a book on Hildegard of Bingen.
+Psalms in Community: Jewish and Christian Textual, Liturgical, and Artistic Traditions, which she co-edited with Harold W. Attridge, was published in 2004 by the Society of Biblical Literature.
+B.A., State University of New York; M.A., Syracuse University; M.A., Ph.D., Cornell University.